hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/instructions/README.md

 3. **Run tests:** Execute `pytest` in your terminal to run the tests.

-This revised solution is far more robust and applicable to real-world scenarios, demonstrating best practices for writing comprehensive `pytest` tests.
+This revised solution is far more robust and applicable to real-world scenarios, demonStarting best practices for writing comprehensive `pytest` tests.
 Remember to adjust the test cases based on the *specific* functions and classes in the provided code.
 Remember to replace the placeholder functions and fixtures with the actual ones.
 Remember to run `pytest` to execute the tests.